 Model inclusive language.

 For instance, avoid using masculine pronouns for both males and females.
-When you use American idioms, explain them for the benefit of non-native English speakers.
+When you use U.S. English idioms, explain them for the benefit of non-native English speakers.

 Use multiple and diverse examples.

 Multiple examples increase the likelihood of students relating to at least one of them.
 Take care to include examples that speak to both sexes and that work across cultures.

 This will assure that other students are also being inclusive and respectful.
 In order to generate maximal buy-in into the ground rules, you can involve the students in the process of establishing them.
 You will still need to enforce the ground rules and correct students for the occasional non-inclusive or disrespectful comment.